Michael Waltrip: 2017

-Waltrip announced he would run the Daytona 500, driving the No. 15 Aaron's, Inc. Camry for Premium Motorsports.
+Waltrip announced he would run the Daytona 500, driving the No. 15 Aaron's Camry for Premium Motorsports.
 It would be his final start in NASCAR-sanctioned racing.
-Waltrip started 32nd out of the 40 car field, avoiding several large wrecks to end his NASCAR career with an eighth-place finish.
+Waltrip started 32nd out of the forty car field, avoiding several large wrecks to end his NASCAR career with an eighth-place finish.

 Personal life

 Waltrip was born in Owensboro, Kentucky.
 He currently lives in Huntersville, North Carolina.
 Waltrip was married to Elizabeth "Buffy" Franks.
 They were divorced in 2010.
-They have one daughter, Margaret Carol.
-Michael has an older daughter from a previous relationship, Caitlin Marie Waltrip-Kinnaird, who is married and has 2 kids of her own.

 Waltrip is an avid runner.
 In 2001, he participated in the Boston Marathon.

 In October 2017, Waltrip had plans to attend the Route 91 Harvest music festival, but he canceled those plans.
-Later that night, a gunman, Stephen Paddock, fired shots at the festival from the 32nd floor of the Mandalay Bay hotel and casino, causing the deadliest mass shooting in U.S. history.
+Later that night a gunman fired shots at the festival from the 32nd floor of the Mandalay Bay hotel and casino, causing the deadliest mass shooting in U.S. history.
 The following morning, Waltrip revealed on his Instagram account that he had befriended a family while in Las Vegas earlier in the day, that was also scheduled to attend the festival.
 On October 4, he tweeted that he had contacted the father of the family, adding that they "are doing as well as could be expected."

+Waltrip is an investor in the Nashville Kats of Arena Football One, as well as in Michael Waltrip Brewing Company.